Skip to content

 Outcomes

-In social care, an ‘outcome’ refers to an aim or objective you would like to achieve or need to happen - for example, continuing to live in your own home, or being able to go out and about.
+In social care, an ‘outcome’ refers to an aim or objective you would like to achieve or need to happen.
+For example, continuing to live in your own home, or being able to go out and about.
 You should be able to say which outcomes are the most important to you and receive support to achieve them.

 Outcomes-based services

-Outcomes-based services mean developing service arrangements that are defined on the basis of an agreed set of outcomes either for an individual or a group of people.
-Moving more to an outcomes-based approach therefore means changing the way services are bought from units of provision to meet a specified need (for example, hours of care provided) to what is required to ensure specified measurable outcomes for people are met.
-The approach should emphasise prevention, enablement, ways of reducing loneliness and social isolation and promotion of independence as ways of achieving and exceeding desired outcomes, as well as choice in how people’s needs are met.
+Developing service arrangements that are defined on the basis of an agreed set of outcomes.
+This can be either for an individual or a group of people.
+Changing to this approach means changing the way services are bought.
+We used to buy units of provision to meet a specified need (for example, hours of care provided).
+Now we must buy what is required to ensure specified measurable outcomes for people are met.
+The approach should emphasise:

 Outcomes Star